kylemccurley/Javascript_Exercises/README.md

     - raise exceptions / report errors
     - return a special value (nil/null, 0, "", [], etc.)
   - ask questions to verify your understanding!

+## Data Structure
+  - input data
+  - rules/requirements as data
+    - hash/object

+  - string, array, hash/object, number
+    - string
+      - concact, strip, reverse, etc.
+      - Regular Expression! split, replace, match...
+    - array
+      - need to walk through it (iteration)
+      - index
+      - abstractions!!
+        - map
+        - reduce
+        - select/filter
+        - all
+        - ...
+    - hash/object
+      - lookup table / dictionary
+      - partition data for more efficient access downstream
+      - digest
+    - number
+      - math operations
+      - number as string may have advantage over numbers
+  - compound data structures
+    - array of arrays
+    - hash with array/object values, etc.

+Algorithm
+  - algorithms have to be described in the language of chosen data structure!
+    - "then solve it" doesn't count
+  - have to be really fluent with
+    - String / Regex
+    - Array
+      - Ruby: Enumerable
+      - JavaScript: Higher-Order Functions
+    - Hash / Object
+      - Creation (default values)
+      - Access (default values)
+      - Iteration
+  - verify your algorithm with your examples / test cases